richard17a/atmosentry/README.md

 # atmosentry

-atmosentry is a numerical integrator that simulates the atmospheric entry of cometary impactors.
+atmosentry is a numerical integrator that simulates the atmospheric entry of comets.
+For full description of the numerical model see [this article](https://).
+Key details are described below, focussing primarily on free model parameters.

 ## Setup